spotinst/help/src/docs/cloud-analyzer/getting-started/connect-master-payer-account-first-registration.md

 ## Step 2

-Log in to your AWS Master Payer account.
+Log in to your AWS Management account.

 ## Step 3